The Graffiti Abatement program removes graffiti from private and public property anywhere in the City of Austin.

 Graffiti is a crime punishable under the Texas Penal Code as a misdemeanor or felony, depending on the level of damage.
 Call 9-1-1 if you see anyone in the act of graffiti.
 City Ordinance requires the city to provide free assistance to property owners with graffiti removal.
 The ordinance requires property owners to remove graffiti within 30 days.
 The City is responsible for its own property (e.g., city buildings, street signs and retaining walls).

-Call 3-1-1 or the graffiti hotline at 512-974-1028 to report graffiti on any building in the City of Austin.
-You can also request graffiti removal online.
+Call 3-1-1 or download the free 3-1-1 mobile app to report graffiti on private or public property.
 If you do not own the property, we will contact the property owner to make arrangements for clean-up.

 Who Removes Graffiti?

-Contact the program at 512-854-4591 to request presentations to neighborhood/community groups, to volunteer with the program or to organize your own volunteer clean-ups.
+Contact the program at 512-854-4591 to request presentations to neighborhood or community groups, to volunteer with the program, or to organize your own volunteer clean-ups.